machinat/sociably/website/docs/components-for-cui.md

 We can return different native components according to it.

 At the end of the function, we can add a default UI using only general elements.
-This ensure the component can be used on all the platforms.
+This ensures the component can be used on all the platforms.